BruceChanJianLe/ros-param/README.md

 - @todo add loading single rosparam
 - @todo add loading list of rosparam

+**Note**
+It is important to note that if you wish to use `ros::NodeHandle` to search for params in sever, you will need to know the namespace in advance.
+If not you the `searchParam` will always return false, unlike what it says it does.
+Therefore, you will notice that there is a `param_nh_` private member to retrieve params from server.

 ## Reference

 - Good reference from ROS Answer [link](https://answers.ros.org/question/266012/getparam-a-nested-stdmap/)